jlleongarcia/jlleongarcia/content/blog/dev-web-making-a-web.md

 ### Real Estate Web - Results

 You can have a look to [the website, here](https://dm-real-estate.com/).
+[Source Code](https://github.com/IoTechCrafts/ScrewFastMoises).

 And it seems that **Google likes it**: